Ajabu House, Lake Naivasha

 Deborah, Nairobi

-Standard Accommodation Rates (valid from 6th Jan to 15th Dec – excluding Easter, 1st to 30th Aug and 16th Dec to 6th Jan)
+Standard season rates (valid from 6th Jan to 15th Dec – excluding Easter, 1st to 30th Aug and 16th Dec to 6th Jan)

 Please specify exact numbers of guests and ages of all children and infants when making your booking